Omega-Who/Omegas-Labyrinth/README.md

 # Omega's Labyrinth by Omega-Who/omega#6252
-The first project made my CS 162 Class!
+The first project made for my CS 162 Class!

 **HOW TO INSTALL:**